stevejay/middleengine-website/src/posts/2020-06-23-programming-the-nes-the-6502-in-detail.md

           ; and it is followed by an operand.
 ```

-The addressing mode is indicated by either the lack of an operand or, if there is an operand, by the syntax used to define it.
+The addressing mode is indicated either by the lack of an operand or, if there is an operand, by the syntax used to define it.
 Using this combination of mnemonic and addressing mode, the assembler can identify which one of the 151 opcodes it should output.
-For example, in all three of the following instructions the operation is 'Add memory to Accumulator with Carry' (which has the mnemonic `ADC`{lang=asm6502}) and the operand value is `$04`, but the syntax used to define the operand differs:
+For example, in all three of the following instructions the operation is 'Add memory to Accumulator with Carry' (which has the mnemonic `ADC`{lang=asm6502}) and the operand value is `$04`, but the syntax used to define that operand differs:

 ```asm6502
 ADC #$04     ; The opcode is $69.